-Sector-specific: The aim of this strategy is to explore securities sector wise, using quantitative (technical) and fundamental analysis.
+Sector-specific: The aim of this strategy is to explore the securities sector-wise, using quantitative (technical) and fundamental analysis.

 Advantages of investing in hedge funds

-Some of the benefits of investing in hedge funds include alignment of interest between the investors and the fund manager, flexibility and aggressive investment strategy.
+Some of the benefits of investing in hedge funds include the alignment of interest between the investors and the fund manager, flexibility, and aggressive investment strategy.